-Practical tips to recognize and deal with overwhelm during the holidays.
+Practical tips for recognizing and dealing with overwhelm during the holidays.

-I change my own definition to ‘bury or drown beneath a huge mess.’
+Except that I'd change the definition to 'bury or drown beneath a huge mess.'

-Shopping, travel, parties, wrapping, kids events, parties, greeting cards to send (yes, lots of us do still love to send Christmas Cards!) church commitments, work, end-of-year… The list goes on and on.
+Shopping, travel, parties, wrapping, kids events, parties, greeting cards to send (yes, lots of us still love to send Christmas Cards!), church commitments, work, end-of-year, etc. The list goes on and on.

-Every single day we are deal with tons of informations, opportunities, to do lists, challenges, and many other stressors.
-And because we live in a fast-paced society, feeling overwhelmed can be real problem.
+Every day we deal with tons of information, opportunities, to-do lists, challenges, and many other stressors.
+And because we live in a fast-paced society, feeling overwhelmed can be a real problem.

-Do you feel you to do list is never-ending?
+Do you feel your to-do list is never-ending?

-That you make goals but are unable to follow through because you just can't get to it all?
-Do you procrastinate starting something new because you feel you just can't catch up?
+That you make goals but cannot follow through because you can't get to it all?
+Do you procrastinate starting something new because you feel you can't catch up?

-If you feeling anxious and nervous more often than not it's probably a good sign that you are dealing with some level of overwhelm.
+If you are feeling anxious and nervous more often than not, it's probably a good sign that you are dealing with some overwhelm.

 I like meditation because you don't need any fancy equipment.

-There are many benefits to begin to include a meditation practice into your life.
+There are many benefits to begin to include a meditation practice in your life.

 - More relaxed muscles